41 Union: History

+Presidio & Ferries Railway

+The Presidio & Ferries Railway was an early streetcar company in San Francisco.
+The railway opened in December 1881 with three forms of motive power over their line: a cable railway, a horsecar, and a steam section.

+Horsecars would begin the trip at the Ferry Building, taking riders to the corner of Columbus and Montgomery.
+The cable section ran along Columbus from Montgomery to Union, then west to Steiner.
+At Union and Steiner, steam trains initially took passengers farther west on Steiner, Greenwich, Baker, and to the Presidio of San Francisco.
+The cable line was extended in 1892 over new tracks on Union and Baker.

+Following 1906 San Francisco earthquake, the line was converted to electric traction.

+Municipal ownership

-The city purchased the Presidio & Ferries Railway's Union Street Line in 1913, as the route was one of four planned in anticipation of the 1915 Panama–Pacific International Exposition.
+The city purchased the Presidio & Ferries Railway Union Street Line in 1913, as the route was one of four planned in anticipation of the 1915 Panama–Pacific International Exposition.
 The E Union opened as a streetcar route ten days before the fair, running from the Ferry Building to the Presidio via The Embarcadero, Washington/Jackson, Columbus, Union, Larkin, Vallejo, Franklin, Union, Baker and Greenwich into the Presidio.

 Streetcar service was discontinued and the E Union was merged into the R Howard trolleybus line on July 20, 1947, becoming the E Union–Howard.
 It was re-designated the 41 Union/Howard in February 1949.

 When Howard became a one-way street in 1970, the route was split in two, with the northern alignment retaining the 41 Union designation while the southern end became the 12 Folsom/Pacific.
 The 41 was reduced to rush-hour service on October 1, 1988.
 Services were discontinued in 2020 amid the COVID-19 pandemic.